 Changes in operations of the Columbia River system as a result of the 1995 and 2000 BO have modified reservoir management and the seasonal flow regime of the river (BPA et al. 2001).
 One of the effects of these modifications is that the federal hydropower system is operated in a manner to benefit out-migrating salmon, resulting in the release of higher flows in the spring and summer months and lower flows in the winter months.
-Over time, these changes have had the effect of reducing by almost 3,000 MW, or 15 percent, the firm energy generation available from the Columbia River system (Grant PUD, 2003).

 All non-power requirements (NPR) are incorporated into the planning process for establishing the critical period generation.
 As a result of operational changes resulting from the BOs, the amount of storage in the federal system available for power production has been reduced.
+Due to

-Due to NPRs, the federal and Canadian storage reservoirs are drafted to approximately 40 percent of usable storage from September through April, then re-filled.
+NPRs, the federal and Canadian storage reservoirs are drafted to approximately 40 percent of usable storage from September through April, and then re-filled.
 The latest calculation from the Northwest Power Pool shows the critical period to be November 1936 through April 1937.
 The critical period is less than one year, but planning and operations are done on a 12-month operating year basis.
 The critical year can be thought of as the operating year that includes the critical period.
 The parties to the PNCA have employed different methodologies for determining firm capability for months that are within the critical year, but that are not within the critical period.
 For planning purposes, the critical year is currently defined to be the one-year period from August 1, 1936 through July 31, 1937.